PuneetGopinath/IRCbot/docs/getting-started.md

 ## Introduction

-IRCbot is a bot written in Python 3, for logging messages sent to specific irc channel.
+IRCbot is a bot written in Python(3), for logging messages sent to specific irc channel.

 ## Installation